neondatabase/rfcs/text/cluster-size-limits.md

     So transactions that happen in this lsn range may cause limit overflow.
 Especially, operations that generate (i.e CREATE DATABASE) or free (i.e. TRUNCATE) a lot of data pages while generating a small amount of WAL.
 Are there other operations like this?

-    TODO: figure out how to handle them.

-    One of the options is to update the counter locally for such operations, while pageserver lags.
+    Currently, CREATE DATABASE operations are restricted in console.
+So this is not an issue.

 2. How to distinguish VACUUM and VACUUM FULL operations to allow them even if limit is reached?

 ### **Security implications**

 We treat compute as untrusted component, that’s why we try to isolate it with secure container runtime or a VM.
-Malicious user may change the `zenith.max_cluster_size`, so we need extra size limit check on the safekeeper's side.
+Malicious user may change the `zenith.max_cluster_size`, so we need extra size limit check on the pageserver's side.

-If `max_timeline_size` limit is reached on safekeeper, it means that compute node is compromised so treat this as a hard limit and set this higher than `zenith.max_cluster_size`.
-Safekeeper gets `current_timeline_size` from pageserver's feedback, so it will lag a little bit, but it's ok.
+If `max_cluster_size` limit is reached or almost reached, warning message will be send via feedback.
+If compute node is compromised, this warning of course could be ignored.
+To cover this case, we also monitor compute node size in console.

+`max_cluster_size` on pageserver must match the setting on compute node.
+For the first version I suggest using global setting in pageserver config.
+To allow different limits for different clients, we need to implement per-timeline config on pageserver.